MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/stream/dshow-bridge-implementation-guidance-for-usb-video-class-devices.md

 }
 ```

-*0x00000003:- Dshow Bridge is enabled and MJPEG is decoded in FrameServer i.e. the Source*
+*0x00000003:- DShow Bridge is enabled and MJPEG is decoded in FrameServer i.e. the Source*

 ### Resources